viochris/rag-token-benchmark-vector-graph-hybrid/README.md

 * **Small Question Set (N=3):** Three questions is enough to illustrate a complexity-vs-token trend for a portfolio piece, but it is not statistically robust, since no repeated trials or variance measurement were performed.
 * **Single-Run, No Averaging:** Each question was asked once per architecture.
 LLM generation length (and therefore completion tokens/cost) can vary run-to-run for the same prompt.
 * **Cost Estimation, Not Billed Cost:** Costs are computed via LiteLLM's internal pricing table, which may not always be perfectly in sync with the actual provider invoice.
-* **Full Comparison Achieved:** All three architectures (Vector, Graph, Hybrid) have been benchmarked on the identical transcript and question set, so the comparison this project is built around is complete for this dataset.
-See the other limitations below on scope.

 ---